aredn/documentation/arednGettingStarted/advanced_config.rst

 It is important not to use a subnet larger than is necessary because the chance of an IP address conflict on the mesh increases with the size of the subnet.
 The LAN subnet parameters are automatically calculated and depend on the IP address of the *Mesh RF* interface.
 If a conflict does occur it can be fixed by changing the *Mesh RF* IP address.

 The other LAN Mode is ``NAT``, and in this mode the LAN is isolated from the mesh.
 All outgoing traffic has its source address modified to be the *Mesh RF* IP address of the node.
-This is the same way that most routers use an Internet connection, and all services provided by computers on the LAN can only be accessed through port forwarding rules.
+This is the same way that most home routers use an Internet connection, and all services provided by computers on the LAN can only be accessed through port forwarding rules.
 A single :abbr:`DMZ (DeMilitarized Zone)` server can be used to accept all incoming traffic that is not already handled by other rules or by the node itself.

 By default each node runs a :abbr:`DHCP (Dynamic Host Control Protocol)` server for its LAN interface, which lets the node assign IP addresses automatically for devices connected to the node's local area network.
 The last octet of the start/end range for host IP addresses is shown in the LAN column.
 If you choose to disable the DHCP server, you must manually configure the host IP addresses to be within the LAN network range.
 There should be only one DHCP server for each IP address scope or range, so you may need to disable your node's DHCP server if there is already another device providing DHCP services on your node's local area network.
 Click this link for additional information on `Dynamic Host Control Protocol <https://en.wikipedia.org/wiki/Dynamic_Host_Configuration_Protocol>`_.

 When you connect a device to your node's LAN, not only should it have an IP address in the LAN IP address range, but it is best practice for LAN devices to obtain their DNS Server information *automatically* from the node.
 Be aware that if a LAN device does not use the DNS Server entry provided by the node to which it is connected, then that device will be unable to resolve hostnames on the mesh network.
 Also, hard-coding a device's DNS Server entry with the mesh node's IP address could result in unexpected failures if that device is moved to another mesh node or network.

 If you enabled the *LAN Access Point* feature mentioned previously, edit the access point's SSID, channel, encryption method, and password.
 Click *Save Changes* to write your information to the node's configuration, and a node reboot will also be required.
-Now wireless devices can connect to your node through this new WiFi AP, and their DHCP IP address will be assigned by the node's DHCP server.
-If your node hardware has two radios, for example the *Mikrotik hAP ac lite* with both 2.4 and 5.8 GHz radios in a single unit, the *LAN Access Point* section will always be visible whether or not your *Mesh RF* interface is enabled.
+Now wireless devices can connect to your node's LAN wirelessly, and their DHCP IP address will be assigned by the node's DHCP server.
+If your node hardware has more than one unused radio, for example the *Mikrotik hAP ac lite* with both 2.4 and 5.8 GHz radios in a single unit, the *LAN Access Point* section will always be visible whether or not your *Mesh RF* interface is enabled.

 WAN Column
 ^^^^^^^^^^